Ankylosing Spondylitis

 What Causes Ankylosing Spondylitis?

-In addition, certain genetic variations, called HLA-B27, are more common in people with ankylosing spondylitis.
-It is believed that these genetic variations may trigger an abnormal immune response, which leads to inflammation in the spine and joints.
+• Abnormal Immune Response: These genetic variations may trigger an abnormal immune response, leading to inflammation in the spine and joints.

 What are the Symptoms of Ankylosing Spondylitis?